// 01

 Chrono

-Standard AEGs are limited to 366 fps measured with a 0.25g BB (1.5 joules).
-MSW chronos by joule energy, not raw FPS — the number on the screen changes depending on what BB weight the operator uses.
+MSW chronos by joule energy, not raw FPS — the number on screen changes depending on BB weight the operator uses.
 Check your specific event's orders for the exact limit.

 Do not bring your own BBs.
 BBs are provided at the event.
 Leave yours at home.